• Skip to primary navigation

 Low FODMAP notes

-In this section, I share information for certain ingredients that are either frequently asked about or that have suggested serving sizes to remain low FODMAP.
+In this section, I share information for ingredients that are either frequently asked about or have suggested serving sizes to remain low FODMAP.
 We each have unique tolerance levels and nutritional needs.
-Please listen to your body (and if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
+Please listen to your body (and, if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
 For more low FODMAP serving size info, please refer to the Monash FODMAP app and FODMAP Friendly website or app.

 Red bell pepper is a FODMAP-free food.
 2022 Update: Monash University retested red bell pepper and found it to contain FODMAPs.
 A low FODMAP serving of red bell pepper is now considered to be ⅓ cup or 43 grams.
 Larger servings contain moderate to high amounts of excess fructose.
-Peppers and chili peppers also contain capsaicin which can be a non-FODMAP trigger for some people.
+Peppers and chili peppers also contain capsaicin, which can be a non-FODMAP trigger for some people.
 Avoid if you suspect spicy food is an issue.

 Walnuts: A low FODMAP serving is 10 halves or 30 grams.
 This is about a ¼ cup.

 Garlic-infused oil is a popular way to add low FODMAP garlic flavor on the low FODMAP diet.
-My current favorite is Colavita Roasted Garlic Olive Oil (technically a garlic-flavored oil) that has been confirmed to be low FODMAP by Monash University.
+My current favorite is Colavita Roasted Garlic Olive Oil (technically a garlic-flavored oil) that Monash University has confirmed to be low FODMAP.
 Learn more about why garlic-infused oil is okay in my Low FODMAP Garlic and Onion Substitutes post.

 A collage of six photos showing how to roast and peel fresh red bell peppers which are added to a food processor with other dip ingredients in the final photo